sbt/sbt-bundle/README.md

 bundle:dist
 ```

-It is possible to produce additional configuration bundles that contain an optional bundle.conf the value of which override the main bundle, as
+It is possible to produce additional configuration bundles that contain an optional `bundle.conf` the value of which override the main bundle, as
 well as arbitrary shell scripts.
 These additional configuration files must be placed in <src>/bundle-configuration/<configurationFolderName>.

-The bundle-configuration folder may contain many configurations, the desired configuration can be specified with the setting:
+The bundle-configuration folder may contain many configurations in order to support development style scenarios, the desired configuration can be specified with the setting:

 ```
 BundleKeys.configurationName := <configurationFolderName>